LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 }
 ```

-When the user isn't registered for the activity, the expected result looks like this in the image below:
+When the user isn't registered for the activity, the expected result looks like this:

 ![](images/register-to-activity-button.png)

-And when the user is already registered for the activity, the expected result will look like this in the image below:
+Otherwise, if the user is already registered, the expected result will look like this:

 ![](images/already-registered-to-activity.png)